ReactNativeKit/FoodDeliveryApp/README.md

 # FoodDeliveryApp
-## This app is based on React Native.
+## This app is about the Food Delivery and it is based on React Native.

 #### Screenshot: ``` Home Screen ```